MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Destroy a wished product.
-Users can destroy their own wished_products, admins can destroy any.
+Get a single wished product, accessible by owner of the wished product

 ## Create a wished product